Description

 Ordnance Survey map OL1 Dark Peak is recommended for all the routes on this web site.

 Great care has been taken to ensure that the information on this web site and associated documents is accurate.
 However, we accept no liability for any claim, loss, damage or injury (howsoever arising) incurred by those using the information provided.
-Except where expressly stated to the contrary, copyright in the text, graphics and information contained in this web site (including downloads) is owned by Bradfield Walkers are Welcome.
+Except where expressly stated to the contrary, copyright in the text, graphics and information contained in this web site (including downloads) is owned by Bradfield and Stocksbridge Walkers.
 You may print, or download to a personal computer, extracts for personal use.
 Permanent copying and/or storage of whole or part of this web site or the information contained therein or reproduction or incorporation of any part of it in any other work or publication whether paper or electronic media or any other form is expressly prohibited unless agreed otherwise.

-Copyright – Bradfield Walkers are Welcome 2012 – 2024
+Copyright – Bradfield and Stocksbridge Walkers 2024